LuksiePanthera/Lupita-Luksie-Protocol/readme.md

 ### Dedicated to:

-- aBantu of the Lake Tanganyika region, Southern Africa, the African diaspora and all African peoples whose geometric motifs, cultures, labour and knowledge systems have reflected and carried complex scientific languages on their own terms for centuries, this protocol is recognition for their longstanding contributions to the global field of scientific knowledge.
+- aBantu of the Lake Tanganyika region, Southern Africa, the African diaspora and all African peoples whose geometric motifs, cultures, labor and knowledge systems have reflected and carried foundational and complex scientific languages on their own terms for centuries, this protocol is recognition for their longstanding contributions to the global field of scientific knowledge.

 *Zambia ku chalo!*